nauvane/babelish/content/docs/Learning with information technologies/What computers can do/index.md

 ### The computer as a device for transforming information

 Today, we think of computers and similar devices as tools for studying how we can handle and transform information.
-In other words, the handling and processing of information are as signifcant as the devices themselves through which we study them.
+In other words, the handling and processing of information are as significant as the devices themselves through which we study them.

 {{< figure src="/images/linguee.png" caption="Processing information: the case of translation (source: DeepL)" alt="Processing information: translation (source: DeepL)" width="80%">}}